lois2inn/PyBer_Analysis/README.md

 - Statistics 1.0.3.5

 ## Results
-If we compare the average number of rides between each city type, we'll notice that
+When we compare the average number of rides between each city type, we'll notice that
 - The average number of rides in the rural cities is about 3.5 and 2.5 times lower than urban and suburban cities, respectively.
 - The average fare price is higher in rural cities followed by suburban cities.
+- the average number of rides in the rural cities is about 4- and 3.5-times lower per city than the urban and suburban cities, respectively.
+- There is one outlier in the urban ride count data.
+The urban city, West Angela, has the highest rider count.
+- From the combined box-and-whisker plots, we see that there are no outliers.
+However, the average fare for rides in the rural cities is about $11 and $5 more per ride than the urban and suburban cities, respectively.
-- The number of drivers in urban cities is more than suburban cities and rural cities.
+- The average number of drivers in rural cities is nine to four times less per city than in urban and suburban cities, respectively.